Save up to 25%… Shop Our Birthday Sale Now!

 What trees does chaga grow on

 Where does chaga grow?
-It develops very slowly on hardwood trees, most commonly birch trees, in northern climates.
+It develops very slowly on hardwood trees in northern climates.

-Chaga grows very slowly on its host, and it can exceed 50 cm in diameter on old trees after many years (2).
+Chaga growth is a process that very slowly affects its host, and the fungus can exceed 50 cm in diameter on old trees after many years (2).

 How chaga grows: stage 1